docker/docs/engine/userguide/networking/work-with-networks.md

 In addition, if a container belongs to multiple networks, a given linked alias is scoped within a given network.
-Thus, a container can be linked to different aliases in different networks, and the aliases will not work for containers which are not on the same network.
+Thus, a container can be linked to different aliases in different networks, and the aliases do not work for containers which are not on the same network.

 The following example illustrates these points.